Tinsmith: History of tinsmithing

-Tinwares were being produced in London by the 1630s, is known as Crooked Lane Wares (from the street where they were made).
-The Worshipful Company of Tin Plate Workers were incorporated as a separate London Livery Company in 1670.
+Tinwares were being produced in London by the 1630s, and were known as Crooked Lane Wares (from the street where they were made).
+The Worshipful Company of Tin Plate Workers were incorporated as a separate Livery Company of the City of London in 1670.
 However, tinplate workers were widespread.

-The tinsmith has been plying his trade in America since 1720.
+Tinsmiths have been plying their trade in America since 1720.
 Colonial tinsmiths used tinplate, wire, solder, and a few simple tools to produce their wares.
-When tinplate was finally produced in America in the early 19th century the products of the tinsmith became more widely available.
-They in turn saw an increase in demand and a need to speed up production.
-This brought about the development of many ingenious hand-powered machines which sped up production and helped the tinsmith meet the demands for his products.
+When tinplate was finally produced in America in the early 19th century, tin products became more widely available.
+Demand for tinsmiths increased, and there was a need to speed up production.
+This brought about the development of many ingenious hand-powered machines that sped up production and helped the tinsmith meet the demands for products.
 The goods were "brought to market" by peddlers.

 Tinware was a popular folk art in colonial Mexico and New Mexico, and continues to be made there by local artisans today.

-An annual tinsmith convergence is held every year in June.